‘Guillermo del Toro’s Pinocchio’ wins best animated feature

 The category has primarily gone to either a Walt Disney or Pixar-produced film for the past decade — with the exception of “Spider-Man: Into the Spider-Verse.”

 “Animation is ready to be taken to the next step.
 We are all ready for it.
-Please help us keep animation in the conversation,” Del Toro said.
+Please help us keep animation in the conversation,” del Toro said.

 “Pinocchio” was considered the contender to beat.
 It swept several awards including the Golden Globe and the top honor at the animation industry’s Annie Awards.